RobotPatient/Universal_hal/docs/index.md

 Arduino is one of the most well-known embedded projects in existence.
 It is very beginner friendly and works very well for quick prototyping.

-One of the downsides with Arduino was the reliance on the BSP of the manufacturer and the messy codebase that comes with it.
+One of the downsides with Arduino is the reliance on the BSP/HAL of the manufacturer and the messy codebase that comes with it.
 Also it has its own language based on c++, this of course requires a c++ compiler.
 Not every microcontroller manufacturer uses an architecture that supports c++.

 ### Zephyr os